system76/docs/content/windows.md

 ![Accessing additional power settings in Windows](/images/dual-booting/windows-power-settings-1.jpg)

-In the Control Panel, click on `Hardware and Sound`, then select `Choose a power plan`, followed by `Choose what the power buttons do` in the left sidebar.
+In the Control Panel, click on `Hardware and Sound`, then select `Choose what the power buttons do`.

 ![Accessing additional power settings in Windows](/images/dual-booting/windows-power-settings-2.jpg)